borgestrand/sdr-widget/AW_readme.txt

 Listening to audio UAC2
 =======================

+Please refer to the below sections on installing drivers and players.

 USB Audio Class 2 supports sample rates up to 32/192.
 This is limited by the serial interfaces of the Atmel MCU, not USB.
 UAC2 is supported by the operating system on Linux (kernel > 2.6.38) and Mac.
 UAC2 uses USB 2.0 (High speed).